If you’re looking to sell your house or investment property in California without using a real estate agent, we can help.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
 In certain situations, California brokers and real estate agents can be very useful and earn their commission.
 Not always.

-How Do I Sell My House Without An Agent in the Central Valley?
+How Do I Sell My House Without An Agent in California?

 There are a few ways to avoid paying high commissions in your California sale.